Jeep CJ: CJ-3A

 The Willys-Overland CJ-3A was introduced in 1949, and was in production until 1953, when replaced by the CJ-3B.
-It was powered by Willys' 60 hp L-134 Go-Devil four-cylinder engine, with a T-90 transmission and Dana 18 transfer case, a Dana 25 front axle and Dana 41 or 44 rear axle.
-It featured a one-piece windshield with a vent, and wipers at the bottom.
+It was powered by Willys' 60 hp L-134 Go-Devil four-cylinder engine, with a T-90 transmission and Dana 18 transfer case, a Dana 25 front axle, and Dana 41 or 44 rear axle.
+It featured a one-piece windshield with a vent and wipers at the bottom.
 The CJ-3A had beefed-up suspension (10 leaf) to accommodate the various agricultural implements that were being built for the vehicle.
 Another difference was a shorter rear wheelwell (the wheelwell from the top front edge to the rear of the body is 32 in on the 3A compared to 34 in on the 2A) and moving the driver's seat rearward.
 As of 1951, a Farm Jeep and a Jeep Tractor version were offered; the latter was very bare-bones, for field use only, and featured a power takeoff.

 In total, 131,843 CJ-3As were produced before the series ended in 1953.
 About 550 of the CJ3-As were assembled by Mitsubishi as the J1/J2 in late 1952 and early 1953, exclusively for the Japanese police and forestry agency.

 The CJ-3A-derived military jeep was the Willys MC (or M38), and it began complementing the Ford and Willys World War II jeeps starting in 1949.

+The CJ-3A, along with the later CJ-3B and CJ-5 models, was used as a platform for early Zamboni ice resurfacers produced from 1950 until 1964, which were mounted on top of the Jeeps to clean and smooth the surface of ice rinks.
+Zamboni resurfacers would be constructed using original chassis designs starting in 1964, eliminating the need to source Jeep parts.

 CJ-4

 The Willys-Overland CJ-4 or "X-151" was only built as an experimental concept in 1950 or 1951.
 It used the new Willys Hurricane engine and had an 81 in wheelbase.
-The CJ-4 body tub was an intermediate design between the straightforward raised hood from the CJ-3B and the all new curved body style of the CJ-5.
-The design was rejected and the vehicle was eventually sold to a factory employee.
+The CJ-4 body tub was an intermediate design between the straightforward raised hood of the CJ-3B and the all-new curved body style of the CJ-5.
+The design was rejected, and the vehicle was eventually sold to a factory employee.

-Evidence has surfaced, that derived prototypes called CJ-4M and CJ-4MA (XM170) have also been seriously considered, as precursors to the 1951 M38A1 and M170 military Jeeps.
+Evidence has surfaced that derived prototypes called CJ-4M and CJ-4MA (XM170) have also been seriously considered, as precursors to the 1951 M38A1 and M170 military Jeeps.
 Although the CJ-4M prototype may not have been actually built, the stretched wheelbase ambulance prototype with registration "CJ-4MA-01" turned up in 2005.